voxpupuli/puppet-chrony/REFERENCE.md

 Data type: `String[1]`

-This determines which template puppet should use for the chrony options (sysconfig) file.
+This determines which template puppet should use for the chrony options (sysconfig|default) file.

 Default value: `'chrony/chronyd.epp'`